mathworks/matlab-proxy/SECURITY.md

 ```

 ----

 ## **Token-Based Authentication**

-`matlab-proxy` is a web server and that allows one to launch and access MATLAB on the machine the server is running on.
+`matlab-proxy` is a web server and that allows one to start and access MATLAB on the machine the server is running on.
 Anyone with access to the server can access MATLAB and thereby the machine on which its running.

 `Token-Based Authentication` is enabled by default and the server will require a token to authenticate access.
 This token can be provided to the server in a few ways: